 STREAM Community Engagement

-Dr Ezio Tavora Dos Santos Filho, the STREAM Community Engagement Coordinator from REDE–TB, stressed the importance of community engagement at the 49th Union World Conference on Lung Health, stating that community engagement is a “mechanism of accountability” to ensure trials and study teams are held accountable to governments, donors, and above all, trial participants.
+Dr Ezio Tavora Dos Santos Filho, the Global STREAM Community Engagement Coordinator from REDE–TB, emphasizes that community engagement is a “mechanism of accountability” to ensure trials and study teams are held accountable to governments, donors, and above all, trial participants.